Yokto13/mel/README.md

 | Tamil    |   91.4   |   95.5    |    97.3    |
 | Turkish  |   86.4   |   93.9    |    94.6    |

 For OLPEAT explanation click [here](https://arxiv.org/pdf/2406.16892#section.6.4).

 ## History

-This repository is based on my [thesis](https://arxiv.org/abs/2406.16892), however it implements plateau of different improvements which were not part of the original code.
+This repository is based on my [thesis](https://arxiv.org/abs/2406.16892); however, it implements a plateau of different improvements which were not part of the original code.
-Most noticably:
+Most notably:
-- We now support multilingual entity linking in the style of [Entity Linkin in 100 Languages](https://aclanthology.org/2020.emnlp-main.630/).
+- We now support multilingual entity linking in the style of [Entity Linking in 100 Languages](https://aclanthology.org/2020.emnlp-main.630/).
 - The code is significantly faster and more memory efficient.

 Other improvements are:
-- Completly rewritten tokenization pipeline.
-The previous version was pretty much impossible to extend or change and also inefficient
+- Completely rewritten tokenization pipeline.
+The previous version was pretty much impossible to extend or change and also inefficient.
 - Support for different models
 - gin-config